godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/read-file.md

 - **Individual Control**: Override decisions for specific files
 - **File Preview**: Click file headers to open them in your editor

-The interface displays each file path clearly, making it easy to understand what Roo wants to access before granting permission.
+The interface displays each file path clearly, making it easy to understand what Saarthi wants to access before granting permission.

 ## Backward Compatibility